Alaska regulators review BP wells after oil, gas leak

 - Goodbye, viaduct: The highway closes for good after 66 years on Seattle's waterfront VIEW

-He says equipment on top of the wellhead hit the top of the well house, damaging a valve seal and causing the leak.
+The well apparently rose suddenly, or “jacked up,” said Tom DeRuyter, on-scene coordinator for the state Department of Environmental Conservation.
+Equipment on top of the wellhead hit the top of the well house, damaging a valve seal and causing the leak, he said.

+The oil and gas release last month appears to be a “failure event” similar to the uncontrolled release of well fluids in 2017, said Hollis French, chair of the Alaska Oil and Gas Conservation Commission, in a letter to Janet Weiss, head of BP in Alaska.

+In April 2017, a wellhead and valve assembly jacked up, striking the roof of the well house and causing an oil and gas release, DeRuyter said.

+The release led to a review of North Slope wells and the shut-in of 14 of BP wells with similar designs.

-The state has scheduled a hearing on the matter for Feb.
+The Alaska Oil and Gas Conservation Commission has sent a list of questions to BP and has scheduled a hearing for Feb.
 7.

 Information from: Anchorage Daily News, http://www.adn.com